invopop/gobl.ticketbai/README.md

 		panic(err)
 	}

-	// Instantiate the TicketBAI client:
+	// Instantiate the TicketBAI client with sofrward config
+	// and specific zone.
-	tbai, err := ticketbai.New(soft,
+	tc, err := ticketbai.New(soft, zone,
 		ticketbai.WithCertificate(cert), // Use the certificate previously loaded ticketbai.WithSupplierIssuer(),  // The issuer is the invoice's supplier ticketbai.InTesting(),           // Use the tax agency testing environment